-I arrived at Mast Gully at 6:30am, and it was still dark.
-It was a perfect time to check this climb out for an Everest as I would see what it would be like in the dark, and during peak hour traffic.
-Mast Gully immediately ramps above 20%, and its always a shock how hard this climb is.
-The second half of the climb is 1km @ 14%, which is quite deceptive, as a fair bit of the climb ramps over 18%.
-Battling for breath and trying to find a rhythm was a challenge, and to compound my woes I started the day with a strained hamstring which didn’t help my cause one bit.
+I arrived at Mast Gully at 6:30 am, and it was still dark.
+It was a perfect time to check this climb out for an Everest.
+I would see what it would be like in the dark, and during peak hour traffic.
+Mast Gully Road immediately ramps above 20%, and its always a shock how hard this climb is.
+The second half of the climb is 1 km @ 14%, which is quite deceptive, as a fair bit of the climb ramps over 18%.
+Battling for breath and trying to find a rhythm was a challenge.
+To compound my woes I started the day with a strained hamstring which didn’t help my cause one bit.

 I was getting up it, but it wasn’t easy.
 I needed to get out of the seat and dance my way up several sections.
 The last 300 metres is brutal.
 You push up an 18% pinch for about 50 metres, and look up and see the road go skywards, and the road peaks at 27%.
 Descending Mast Gully in the dark, was also a challenge.
 It feels like you’re on a Rollercoaster going down that thing, and my hands were heavy on the brakes the whole way down.